Density of Elliptic Curves over Number Fields with Prescribed Torsion Subgroups: Introduction

 In this paper, for any number field $K$, we are interested in the density of elliptic curves over~$K$ whose torsion subgroups~over $K$ are isomorphic to each of realizable torsion subgroups over $K$, by counting such elliptic curves up to height of the coefficients of their affine equations.

-First, Harron and Snowden \cite{Harron_Snowden} have observed how often each torsion subgroup over $\bbq$ listed in Theorem~\ref{org_Mazur} appears:
+First, Harron and Snowden \cite{Harron_Snowden} have observed how often each torsion subgroup over $\bbq$ listed in Theorem~\ref{thm:org_Mazur} appears:

-\begin{theorem}[\cite{Harron_Snowden}] For each finite abelian group $\mathscr{T}$ listed in Theorem~\ref{org_Mazur}, there is a constant $d_{\mathscr{T}} > 0$ such that
+\begin{theorem}[\cite{Harron_Snowden}] For each finite abelian group $\mathscr{T}$ listed in Theorem~\ref{thm:org_Mazur}, there is a constant $d_{\mathscr{T}} > 0$ such that

-Moreover, we have that $d_{\mathscr{T}}<d_{\mathscr{T}'}$, for any finite abelian group $\mathscr{T}'$ listed in Theorem~\ref{org_Mazur} such that $\mathscr{T}\subsetneq \mathscr{T}'$ \end{theorem}
+Moreover, we have that $d_{\mathscr{T}}<d_{\mathscr{T}'}$, for any finite abelian group $\mathscr{T}'$ listed in Theorem~\ref{thm:org_Mazur} such that $\mathscr{T}\subsetneq \mathscr{T}'$ \end{theorem}

-Harron and Snowden \cite{Harron_Snowden} have computed the exact value of $d_{\mathscr{T}}$ for each possible torsion subgroup $\mathscr{T}$ over $\mathbb{Q}$ of an elliptic curve defined over $\mathbb{Q}$.
-On the other hand, if we take the asymptotic behaviour of the desity as $\mathscr{T}$ gets bigger and so as $d_{\mathscr{T}}$ increases strictly, then Theorem~\ref{old_Harron_Snowden} implies the following:
+Harron and Snowden \cite{Harron_Snowden} have computed the exact value of $d_{\mathscr{T}}$ for each possible torsion subgroup $\mathscr{T}$ over $\bbq$ of an elliptic curve defined over $\bbq$.
+On the other hand, if we take the asymptotic behavior of the density as $\mathscr{T}$ gets bigger and so as $d_{\mathscr{T}}$ increases strictly, then Theorem~\ref{thm:old_Harron_Snowden} implies the following:

-\begin{cor} For any finite abelian group $\mathscr{T}$ listed in Theorem~\ref{org_Mazur}, almost all elliptic curves over $\mathbb{Q}$ containing $\mathscr{T}$ have torsion subgroup $\mathscr{T}$ over $ \mathbb{ Q } $ exactly, i.e., \end{cor}
+\begin{cor} For any finite abelian group $\mathscr{T}$ listed in Theorem~\ref{thm:org_Mazur}, almost all elliptic curves over $\bbq$ containing $\mathscr{T}$ have torsion subgroup $\mathscr{T}$ over $ \mathbb{ Q } $ exactly, i.e., \end{cor}

-Motivated by Harron-Snowden's result over $\mathbb{Q}$ ~\cite{Harron_Snowden} and extending it over arbitrary number fields, we raise the following questions.
+Motivated by Harron-Snowden's result over $\bbq$ ~\cite{Harron_Snowden} and extending it over arbitrary number fields, we raise the following questions.